signalfx/apmworkshop/apm/python-otel/README.md

 ```
 cd ./apmworkshop/apm/python
 source setup-client.sh
+export PATH="$HOME/.local/bin:$PATH"
 splk-py-trace python3 python-requests-otel.py
 ```

-The `python-requests.py` client will make calls to the flask server with a random short sleep time.
+The `python-requests-otel.py` client will make calls to the flask server with a random short sleep time.
 You can stop the requests with `ctrl-c`

 #### Step #4 Check SignalFx SmartAgent to see that spans are being sent